Creating Charts with FME | ChartGenerator

 Click OK.

-3. Add and configure a ChartGenerator
+3. Add and Configure a ChartGenerator Transformer

 Add a ChartGenerator transformer and connect it between the Sorter and the writer feature type.
 Double-click it to open its parameters.
 We will create a Pie Chart from the number of votes and use the candidate names as labels.
 Set the following parameters: